JordanRL/Fermat/docs/getting-started/installation-and-usage.md

 // Prints: 5
 ```

-Once you have your number objects created, you can continue using them with your desired precision.
+Once you have your number objects created, you can continue using them with your desired scale.

 !!! note "Fluency"
     Both immutable and mutable instances can be used with a [fluent interface](https://designpatternsphp.readthedocs.io/en/latest/Structural/FluentInterface/README.html).